Updated: November 3, 2025

 Actual and projected growth of active ETFs (USD billions)

-Source: BlackRock, as of June 30, 2024.
-The 2024 number is actual through the first half of the year.
+Source: BlackRock, as of June 30, 2025.
+The 2025 number is actual through the first half of the year.
 Estimates are for global figures and include 2027 and 2030 scenario calculations based on proprietary research by BlackRock Global Product Solutions.
 Subject to change.
 The figures are for illustrative purposes only and there is no guarantee the projections will come to pass.

 Chart description: Bar chart depicting actual and projected growth of global active ETFs.

-The BlackRock Flexible Income ETF (BINC) is an example of an active ETF that seeks to outperform an index, also known as alpha-seeking.
+The iShares Flexible Income Active ETF (BINC) is an example of an active ETF that seeks to outperform an index, also known as alpha-seeking.
 Launched in May 2023, BINC seeks to offer investors access to sectors of the fixed income market that can be challenging to reach, including European credit, high yield, and securitized products.

 The ETF is managed by an experienced team led by Rick Rieder, BlackRock’s Chief Investment Officer of Global Fixed Income and Head of the Global Allocation Investment Team.
 He serves on numerous management committees and is Chairman of the firm-wide BlackRock Investment Council.
 Over an investment career of more than 37 years, Rick Rieder has served as Vice Chairman and member of the Borrowing Committee for the U.S. Treasury and member of the Federal Reserve’s Investment Advisory Committee on Financial Markets.